 - Have a long-term health problem affecting your day-to-day living;

 - Living with stress, anxiety, depression or other mental health problems;

 We’d encourage you to declare this to the University to find out what support is available.

 It’s your choice on whether or not to declare that you are disabled.
 If the University knows, it’s then under a legal duty to make ‘reasonable adjustments’ to support your studies.

 Many students with dyslexia and other learning difficulties use support to manage their learning.
 If you or your tutor think that you may have learning difficulties, or you have a long term health problem or disability affecting your studies, we would encourage you to contact the Disability & Dyslexia Team.
 You can book appointments through your Campus Student Centre.

 You may be entitled to extra support through the Disabled Students Allowance.
 You can find out more about this here: www.gov.uk/disabled-students-allowance-dsa

 Contact the Disability & Dyslexia Team within Student Wellbeing Service for further information.

 It’s not unusual for students at University to experience mental health problems.
-About one in four of us will suffer with mental illness in our lives.
+About one in four of us will have a mental illness in our lives.
 Find out more about the Mental Health and Wellbeing support on our Health pages.
 To see a member of the Mental Health team within the Student Wellbeing Service or to request counselling support, please complete the online referral form here: www.gre.ac.uk/student-services/support/student-wellbeing